sfigg/commercialization-public/docset/sxs/windows-10-deployment-for-system-builders.md

 **Note: There are several pauses in the script.
 You will be prompted Y/N for the Apply operation if this is Compact OS deployment.**

 **Note: Only use compact OS on high end storage devices as compact OS performance is heavily dependent on the storage device capabilities.
 Compact OS is NOT recommend on rotational devices or storage greater than 32GB.
-Please reference** [Compact OS](https://msdn.microsoft.com/library/windows/hardware/dn940129(v=vs.85).aspx) **for more information.**
+Please reference** [Compact OS](https://msdn.microsoft.com/library/windows/hardware/dn940129.aspx) **for more information.**

 Remove USB-A and USB-B and type “exit” to reboot your pc with Windows 10

-Section 8.
-Finalize Deployment
+Section 8 Finalize Deployment
 ------------------------------

 1. Upon deploying your model specific image to destination computers, boot the computer with master image for the first time in AUDIT mode

     **IMPORTANT**: In order to minimize the first boot time, (Boot -&gt; Specialize -&gt; OOBE -&gt; Start Screen) specialize pass must be completed in the factory.
 Specialize pass will configure hardware specific information which Windows will run on.

     **REFERENCE**: Please refer to [Windows Policy for System Builders](http://www.microsoft.com/oem/en/pages/download.aspx?wpid=w_w8_008) to learn more about the first boot time requirements.

 1. Please note that at the end of the Section 6, the system was sealed with OOBE mode.
 Please proceed with AUDIT.
-IF system boots in OOBE, CTRL-SHIFT F3 in order to pass OOBE and boot in audit mode
+IF system boots in OOBE, CTRL+SHIFT+F3 in order to pass OOBE and boot in audit mode.

-2. If you are to apply additional steps for example executing OEM diagnostics tests etc, please apply them here
+2. If you are to apply additional steps for example executing OEM diagnostics tests etc, please apply them here.

 3. Finally run Sysprep tool (C:\\Windows\\System32\\Sysprep\\sysprep.exe) and seal the system back to **OOBE** and **shutdown** but ***without* generalize**.

-4. OEM ships the system
+4. OEM ships the system.

     IMPORTANT: If you are manufacturing small amount of devices without using image managing tool like disk duplicators or Windows Deployment Service you can choose to use the following practice:

     You can manufacture those devices by first booting in WinPE - inserting USB-A. Than insert USB-B where final manufacturing image is contained.
 Run Walktrough-Deploy script to apply the image.
 After you’ve applied the image follow Section 8.
 Now the device is ready to be shipped with your final manufacturing image and PBR feature implemented.
 Finally replicate the same procedure with the other devices.

 <span id="_Option_2._Deployment" class="anchor"></span>